 Great Basin NP truly is an alpine island oasis in the middle of the desert.
 It takes a bit of planning to get there and be comfortable once you arrive but it is a beautiful place with some amazing sights.

-The variety of life in Great Basin NP is overwhelming compared to the life in the Great Basin area in general.
+The variety of life in Great Basin NP is overwhelming compared to life in the Great Basin area in general.
 While we were not overly impressed with the town of Baker, the park itself was welcoming and the sights were a nice change from the surrounding desert.

 If it isn’t already, Great Basin NP should definitely be on your list of places to visit!